milanglacier/minuet-ai.el/README.md

 # Selecting a Provider or Model

-For optimal performance, consider using the `deepseek-chat` model, which is compatible with both `openai-fim-compatible` and `openai-compatible` providers.
-Alternatively, the `gemini-flash` model offers a free and fast experience.
-For local LLM inference, you can deploy either `qwen-coder` or `deepseek-coder` through ollama using the `openai-fim-compatible` provider.
+The `gemini-flash` and `codestral` models offer high-quality output with free and fast processing.
+For optimal quality, consider using the `deepseek-chat` model, which is compatible with both `openai-fim-compatible` and `openai-compatible` providers.
+For local LLM inference, you can deploy either `qwen-coder` or `deepseek-coder` through Ollama using the `openai-fim-compatible` provider.

 # System Prompt